FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

     Maybe, if you find enough high-quality data, you can even train a machine-learned model.
     Specifically, you are interested in predicting the band gap [^1].**

     [^1]: The band gap is the solid state counterpart of the HOMO-LUMO energy gap.
+Given that NOMAD is materials-centric (while still allowing molecular systems), it deals in condensed matter nomenclature. <!-- @Joseph: I could change the terminology here to "Band gap / HOMO - LUMO".
+That would make it more accessible to other communities as well. -->

     In this exercise, you will learn how to: